Dserma/sermafw/README.md

       });

   This will tell to SermaFW that, when the URI of our application is empty, or just a slash ( / ), the user will be redirected to the Main module.

+  The ".+" select is a "joker".
+We use this when we have an